ThijsCarriere/Master-Thesis/README.md

 <br><br>
+This repository will be updated during this project regulary.

 If you have any questions about this project, you can always contact me by sending an e-mail to t.c.carriere@uu.nl.